PvtKy4a/wiringOP/README.md

-## Fork description
+## Overview
-This fork adds a CAN interface similar to other wiringOPi interfaces.
+This fork adds a CAN interface similar to other wiringOP interfaces.
 The basis was to take the code from the [libsocketcan](https://github.com/lalten/libsocketcan) library.

 ## Build and install